The budding poet soon suspects

 independent: a locally crafted necklace often sold at music festivals

-naughty: what your grandmother keeps in that flask behind the bread tin
+naughty: what your granny keeps in that flask behind the bread tin

 barbecue: the nod for Ken to make his move

-Constantinople: the inability to abide a certain colourful gemstone
+Constantinople: the inability to abide one particular gemstone

-mystical: a burlesque entertainer who titillated patrons with her feathered boa
+mystical: an adult entertainer who titillates patrons with her feathered boa

 collar: Mother’s Day advice